caelinsutch/caelinsutch/README.md

 ### Hi there 👋

 I'm Caelin, a college student at UC Berkeley (graduating 2024) studying Electrical Engineering/Computer Science and Business in the [MET program](https://met.berkeley.edu/), software engineer at [Carline](http://getcarline.com/) and a partner at [Cedar Startups](https://www.cedarstartups.com/).
 I'm passionate about entreprenuership, product management, and human-centric design.
-With my background in design, full stack web development, and product management, I can lead teams to plan, build, and iterate B2B or B2C products.
+With my diverse background and skillset I've gained, I can lead teams to plan, build, and iterate B2B or B2C products.

 If you're interested, I love setting up coffee-chats with new people, you can schedule some time with me [here](https://calendly.com/caelinsutch/15min?back=1&month=2020-12).